ToDo Application Example

 Final Words

-As said in the introduction, this tutorial is not showing all shades and possibilities of Bottle.
-What we skipped here is e.g. receiving file objects and streams and how to handle authentication data.
-Furthermore, we did not show how templates can be called from within another template.
-For an introduction into those points, please refer to the full Bottle documentation .
+As said in the introduction, this tutorial is not showing all possibilities Bottle offers.
+What was skipped here is e.g. receiving file objects and streams and how to handle authentication data.
+For a complete overview of all features of Bottle, please refer to the full Bottle documentation .

 Complete Example Listing

-As the ToDo list example was developed piece by piece, here is the complete listing:
+As the ToDo list example was developed piece by piece, here is the complete listing and the templates:

 Main code for the application todo.py: